SangivGiovanni/tic-tac-toe/README.md

 # tic-tac-toe
 making code for the game
-team: Jordan, Josh and Sangiv
+team: Jordan, Josh and Gio